• Skip to primary navigation

 You see I'd planned to make this last year and because I couldn't its been on my to-make list since then!

-So, as soon as I spied chestnuts in a supermarket in November I just bought them straight away and I've made several batches for our freezer.
+So, as soon as I saw chestnuts in a supermarket in November I just bought them straight away and I've made several batches for our freezer.

 Two bowls of chesnut soup one in front of the other served and ready to eat.